C4NX/C4NX/README.md

 Welcome to my GitHub profile!
 I'm a 19-year-old French developer who is passionate about coding and creating software solutions.
 With a keen interest in web and software development, my ultimate goal is to establish myself as a skilled and versatile developer in these domains.

-As you explore my GitHub repositories, you'll find a diverse collection of projects that demonstrate my passion for coding, problem-solving, and my dedication to becoming a skilled web and software developer.

-I genuinely appreciate everyone who takes the time to visit my profile, browse my projects, and provide feedback.
-Your support and encouragement mean a lot to me as I continue to grow as a developer.
-Feel free to reach out if you have any questions, suggestions, or collaboration opportunities.
-Let's connect and embark on this coding journey together!

-PS:
 - 🤙🏼 Optimist, and crazy about programming (C# 💘).
 - 🦝 Racoon enthusiastic.
 - 🖱️ New tech enjoyer !